krispayne/keepalived/doc/source/software_design.rst

 This framework offers the ability to launch extra system script.
 It is mainly used in the MISC checker.
-In VRRP framework it provides the ability to launch extra script during protocol state transition.
+In VRRP framework it provides the ability to launch an extra script during protocol state transition.
 The system call is done into a forked process to not pertube the global scheduling timer.

 Netlink Reflector